NAME AND LOCATION OF CORPORATION

 Section 7.
 Rules of Order.
 The meetings and proceedings of this organization, including the meetings of the Board described hereafter, shall be governed according to the organization’s adopted parliamentary authority, i.e. the current edition of Roberts Rules Of Order Newly Revised, or except as may be otherwise provided by these Bylaws.

 Section 1.
 Authority and Responsibility.
-The governing body of this organization shall be the Board of Directors (hereafter the “Board”).
-The Board implements supervision, control and direction of the affairs of the organization, including its committees, task forces and publications; determines its policies or changes therein; and implements its purposes and supervises the disbursement of its funds.
+The governing body of this organization shall be the Board.
+The Board implements supervision, control, and direction of the affairs of the organization, including its committees, task forces and publications; determines its policies or changes therein; and implements its purposes and supervises the disbursement of its funds.
 The Board may adopt rules and regulations for the conduct of its business as it deems beneficial, and may, in the execution of the powers granted, delegate certain of its authority and responsibility to the Executive Committee.

 Section 2.
 Composition.
 The Board shall consist of one individual Director appointed by each of the Regular Members and a total of eight (8) Associate Directors chosen from the Associate and Affiliate Members.
 Regular Members have the authority to designate their SPRI representatives as Directors on the Board.

 Section 3 Manner of Election and Term of Office.
 Each Regular Member shall appoint a person to serve as its Director on the Board for a minimum of one (1) year or until such time as a different representative is appointed by that Regular Member.
 In addition, eight (8) Associate Directors shall be elected by the voting Members at the organization’s Annual Meeting after consideration of the recommendation of the Nominating Committee.
-Associate Directors shall serve staggered two (2) year terms.
+Associate Directors shall serve two (2) year terms.
 Officers shall be elected by the voting Members from among the Directors following recommendations by the Nominating Committee, and each Officer is elected then to serve a two (2) year term.
+An Associate Director that changes employers during his/her term of office may serve the balance of the term if the new employer is a member of SPRI and is not currently represented on the Board.

 Section 5.
 Quorum of the Board.
 At any meeting of the Board, a majority of Directors shall constitute a quorum.
 If a quorum is not met, the President or presiding officer must adjourn the meeting until such time as a quorum can be met, for example, in person or by conference call, provided that there has been adequate notice and that a quorum has been met.